mmiyano01/AzureVMAutomation/README.md

 # AzureVMAutomation

-Web automation program to be able to control virtul machine(s) on Azure Portal.
+Web automation program to control virtul machine(s) on Azure Portal.

 ## Getting Started

 This python program will automatically start virtul machine(s) on Azure Portal with using Selenium.
-So far, it only have function to start the vm but eventually I will add more functions (such as stop vm).
+So far, it only has function to start the vm, but eventually I will add more functions (such as stop vm).

 ### Prerequisites

-To run this program, Python with selenium module and chrome webdriver must be installed.
+To run this program, Python (with selenium module) and chrome webdriver must be installed.

 ```
 Developed and tested with following verions.
-- Ubuntu 18.04
+- OS: Ubuntu 18.04
 - Python 3.6.9
 - ChromeDriver 83.0.4103.39
 ```

 ### Installing

-Download ChromeDriver (the version must be matched with Chrome browser on your machine).
+Download ChromeDriver (the version of ChromeDriver must be matched with Chrome browser version on your machine).

 ```
 Chromedriver (webdriver)